gloriadukuzeyesu/MyNotes/Application System Design/Application System Design.md

 * Surface is like the place holder
 * on the display, it has column that diplays rows which are children.
 * Content are place holder
-* Note: If you can't write a prview for your app, it means you are going too deep.
+* Note: If you can't write a preview for your app, it means you are going too deep.
 The you should revisit your code.